Leobej/Simplira/doc/Simplira_Technical_Doc.md

 2. Always return 200 even if email not found (prevents user enumeration)
 3. `POST /auth/reset-password` — validate token, hash new password, revoke ALL refresh tokens
 4. Revoking all refresh tokens forces re-login everywhere (security on compromise)

+### Email Verification Flow

+1. On `POST /auth/register`, create the user with `email_verified = false`, generate a
+   single-use token, store its **hash** in EmailVerificationToken (24h expiry), and email the link.
+2. `POST /auth/verify-email` — look up by token hash, check it is not expired and not consumed, set `users.email_verified = true`, set `consumed_at = now()`.
+3. `POST /auth/resend-verification` — invalidate any outstanding tokens for the user, issue a fresh one.
+Always return 200 (no account enumeration).
+4. Gate sensitive actions (creating/joining workspaces, accepting invitations) behind `email_verified = true`.
+Login itself may be allowed, but with reduced capability until verified.

+> Tokens are hashed at rest exactly like refresh tokens — a leaked DB row must not be replayable.

 ### Authorization Logic